GaetanLepage/phd-manuscript/sections/5_rl/2_problem/0_index.typ

 In this section, we present those characteristics and the motivations that led to this final specification.

 *#acr("POMDP").*
-The original #acr("MDP") model is not sufficient to represent our environment.
+The original #acr("MDP") model is insufficient to represent our environment.
 Instead, we rely on the #acr("POMDP") framework where the entirety of the state cannot be observed directly.
 This choice allows the decoupling of the environment logic from the sensory observation available to the agent.
 A #acr("POMDP") can be described as a tuple $lr(angle.l cal(S), cal(A), P, cal(R), Omega, O, gamma angle.r)$ where: